ThemeZee/poseidon/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.4 =
+* added new section for Blog Settings in Customizer
+* added option to hide featured images on blog and archives
+* added setting to disable Magazine widgets on blog index
+* added Blog Description beside Blog Title
+* added selective refresh for blog and post settings
+* added new template function to display blog title
+* changed required WordPress version to 4.7
+* fixed sidebar position on RTL websites

 = 1.3 =
 * added improved Magazine Widget Customizer Control